 When your baby is sick with a cold, some simple remedies and a big dose of love can make him feel more comfy.
 And of course, that means you'll get a lot more rest, too!

 Make Sleep Easier

-- Raise baby's head.
+Raise your baby's head.
 Lying flat makes a cough worse, which is bad news for bedtime.
-Raising the head of your baby's crib a few inches can help.
-Try placing books under the legs, or rolling up a towel and placing it under the head of the mattress.
+Lifting the head of your baby's crib a few inches can help.
+You can also place books under the legs, or roll up a towel and put it under the head of the mattress.

 For babies under 6 months, breast milk and formula are the best options.
 Older babies can also have water, juice, or small amounts of rehydration solutions.

-For a cough, try offering small amounts of warm, clear fluids to help thin out mucus for older babies.
+Offer small amounts of warm, clear fluids to help thin out mucus for older babies.
 Try 1 to 3 teaspoons of warm apple juice or water four times a day while the cough lasts.

 For coughing spasms, try the mist from a warm shower.
 Sit with your baby in a steamy bathroom.